HugoBlox/awesome-hugo/README.md

 Please make a full backup of your site prior to running any scripts.

-These scripts are provided in the hope that they might aid updating and managing Hugo/Academic based sites.
+These scripts are provided in the hope that they might aid updating and managing Hugo sites.
 Before running a script, you should review its code and adapt it as necessary for your site.

 Windows users may need to install the [Windows Linux Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10) in order to run Bash scripts.